yektakia/Knn_repository/README.md

 KNN Project.

 Importing Dataset:
-Using one of the data manipulation libraries in Python (for example, pandas), read the CSV file as input.
+Using one of the data manipulation libraries in Python ( pandas), read the CSV file as input.

 Preprocessing:
 EDA (Exploratory Data Analysis):